“Since time immemorial, we as human beings have communicated what’s essential in our lives through stories.”—Cheryl Hunter

 The Inner Antagonist

 As with all stories, there’s an antagonist.
 Whether it’s a serial killer, obnoxious boss, huge loans to pay off, an angry ex, or one’s inflated ego—they remain obstacles to be overcome.

 Carl Yung theorized that the Greek gods were archetypes for human behavior.
 The rampant jealousy, power-hungry tendencies of the gods reflecting humanity’s issues make sense in hindsight.

 But where do these issues come from?
-Enter David Hawkins.
+Enter the ego.